briansunter/site/site/blog/python-setup-pyenv-poetry.md

 ---
 # Managing Python projects in 2022

-There are many different options for managing Python projects and their dependencies in 2022.
+There are many different options for managing Python projects and their dependencies.
 Overall, I recommend using `pyenv` + `poetry`.
 I will describe why we need these tools, how they work, and which tools they replace.

 There are three main things to think about when managing a Python project: